-- Ensure that a cross section of the community was reached, including key stakeholders and community groups, as well as hearing from residents and workers within the area. - Allow people to feed their thoughts and ideas into the engagement process in order to fully understand local views and priorities. - Feedback the key headlines from the engagement and facilitate deeper discussions to help reach consensus.
+- Ensure that a cross section of the community was reached, including key stakeholders and community groups, as well as hearing from residents and workers within the area. - Allow people to feed their thoughts and ideas into the engagement process in order to fully understand local views and priorities. - Feedback the key headlines from the engagement and facilitate deeper discussions that would help to reach consensus.